Insta360Develop/CameraSDK-Android/README.md

 ```
 private CaptureParamsBuilder createParams() {
     CaptureParamsBuilder builder = new CaptureParamsBuilder()

-            // Must.
-The parameters are fixed
+            // (Must) The parameters are fixed
             .setCameraType(InstaCameraManager.getInstance().getCameraType())

-            // Must.
-The parameters are fixed
+            // (Must) The parameters are fixed
             .setMediaOffset(InstaCameraManager.getInstance().getMediaOffset())

+            // (Depends on) If you use custom resloution to start preview, this is required.
+            .setResolutionParams(mCurrentResolution.width, mCurrentResolution.height, mCurrentResolution.fps);

-            // Optional.
-Whether to allow gesture operations, the default is true
+            // (Optional) Whether to allow gesture operations, the default is true
             .setGestureEnabled(true);

     if (You want to preview as plane mode) {

         // Plane Mode
-        // Optional.
-Set Render Model Type, the default is `RENDER_MODE_AUTO`
+        // (Optional) Set Render Model Type, the default is `RENDER_MODE_AUTO`
         builder.setRenderModelType(CaptureParamsBuilder.RENDER_MODE_PLANE_STITCH)

-                // Optional.
-Set the aspect ratio of the screen, the default is full screen display (ie full canvas)
+                // (Optional) Set the aspect ratio of the screen, the default is full screen display (ie full canvas)
                 // If the rendering mode type is `RENDER_MODE_PLANE_STITCH`, the recommended setting ratio is 2:1
                 .setScreenRatio(2, 1);

     } else {

         // Normal Mode
         builder.setRenderModelType(CaptureParamsBuilder.RENDER_MODE_AUTO);

     }
     return builder;
 }